hynek/argon2-cffi/.github/SECURITY.md

 That said, you shouldn't be afraid to upgrade if you're only using our documented public APIs and pay attention to `DeprecationWarning`s.
 Whenever there is a need to break compatibility, it is announced in the changelog and raises a `DeprecationWarning` for a year (if possible) before it's finally really broken.

+> [!WARNING]
+> What explicitly *may* change over time are the default hashing parameters and the behavior of the [CLI interface](https://argon2-cffi.readthedocs.io/en/stable/cli.html).

 ## Security contact information